Add To Favorites

 On the playground or in a large room, measure a line 50 yards (or meters) long with a tape measure.
 Count how many children, holding hands, are needed to reach across 50 yards.

-Then determine the number of children it would take, holding hands, to reach around the world.
+Then students determine the number of children it would take, holding hands, to reach around the world.
 Use a calculator if necessary.

 On a large sheet of construction paper, use Crayola® Markers and Crayons to illustrate how you solved either one of the problems.
-Present your solution to the class.
+Present the solution to the class.
 How many different solutions were discovered?
 How much variation is there in the answers?

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma